walterhiggins/ScriptCraft/docs/Using-Java-APIs-In-Javascript.md

-If you're new to Java and the [Bukkit API][bukapi] is the first time you've browsed Java documentation, you may be wondering where the `location` property came from - the `location` property is "inherited" by one of the Player classes super-classes.
+If you're new to Java and the [Bukkit API][bukapi] is the first time you've browsed Java documentation, you may be wondering where the `location` property came from - the `location` property is "inherited" from one of the Player class's super-classes (it's ancestors).
 You'll see the `getLocation()` method listed under a section titled **Methods inherited from interface org.bukkit.entity.Entity** in the [Player][bukpl] javadoc page.